 One month on and the price of Bitcoin has since dropped by over 40%.
 The data from Google is showing that interest in cryptocurrencies has waned as well, back to early 2021 levels.

 Gamblers are turning their attention from traditional online casinos to cryptocurrencies and betting on the prices of Bitcoin and others.

 There are many reasons why casino players might want to find an alternative to regulated online gambling sites.
 The online gambling experience for some players during covid lockdown has been affected by additional, temporary licensing requirements for operators relating to player safety.

 This has resulted in more gamers joining sites where they can buy or trade Bitcoin and other coins.

 Regular online gamblers are also more familiar than the general public with digital currencies.
 Depositing, wagering and withdrawing back to your payment method at online casinos all takes place digitally.
-This is another reason why British gamblers more likely than the public in general to use digital cryptocurrencies.
+This is another reason why British gamblers are more likely than the public in general to use digital cryptocurrencies.

 What Will Happen Next?